 Most construction activities, including the installation/construction of accessory structures, swimming pools, hot tubs and HVAC units (new or replacement) require a building or individual trade permit from the Town of Duck.

 You will likely need a survey showing your plan of development and all existing improvements on the property, a $5,000.00 surety bond, a workers’ compensation affidavit, a copy of your contractors license, lien assignment, if applicable, Dare County Health Department approval (on both your survey and building plans), CAMA permit, if applicable, and a vegetation management plan (new, as of June 2007), if applicable.

-The Town generally limits lot coverage to 30%; however some smaller lots recorded prior to 11/20/1975 allow for greater lot coverage while some subdivisions limit lot coverage to less than 30%.
+The Town generally limits lot coverage to 30.
 Lot coverage may be increased to 35% provided that stormwater improvements meeting the specified criteria have been met.

 The Town’s zoning regulations govern building use, height, size, proximity to property lines, fill and grading, and vegetation and tree removal.
 To confirm the requirements for your property, you should refer to the zoning ordinance for the Town of Duck, or you can also refer to our Information and Procedural Guidelines for additional assistance.